open-socialism/open-socialism-site/open-socialism/arguments/what-motivates-people.md

 A modern day example of a myth would be a nation which is a concept in the minds of the people that live in that nation that allow them to work together and trust strangers.

 For monkeys and neanderthals it is sufficient to purely look at the evovled biological individual and group urges.
-These urges are still paramout to human motivation in the modern world, but it is important to note that we have developed cultural motivations which are entirely seperate from them.
+These urges are still paramount to human motivation in the modern world, but it is important to note that we have developed cultural motivations which are entirely separate from them.
 For example, an individual wanting to become a celebrate priest despite that this means they won't reproduce.